A parish of the Russian Orthodox Church Abroad. Sunday service 9:30 a.m. at 1701

 above: Fr.
 Aidan and Fr.
 Ignatius Lozano, Jan.
 19, 2014

-Starting March 3, we keep a vegan fast till Easter: no meat, cheese, butter, eggs, milk, fish, oil, wine, or anything made from these.
-On weekends oil and wine are permitted, and on April 7 and April 13, fish.
-But a true and acceptable fast includes also: non-judgment, tears, forgiveness, prayer, and alms.
+The Fast.
+This week we eat no meat, cheese, butter, eggs, milk, fish, oil, wine, or anything made from these.
+On Thurs. and Sat., oil is permitted.
+A true and acceptable fast includes also: non-judgment, tears, forgiveness, prayer, and alms to help the needy.

 |Cross-procession around the church.|